Bridging the Gap Between

 Care-giving societies and nursing services have been around for a while now to provide mobility solutions and health care on a regular basis.
 However, these options are engaged once problems are identified.
 What if the future of the modern day society could be redefined by technology?
 What if apart from solving everyday problems, the technology could also bring about a smoother transition into the next phase of life?

 In the last 10 years, terms such as ‘robotic care’ and ‘ambient assistive living’ are becoming popular, indicating that tackling one’s physical, financial and even emotional needs could predominantly lie in the hands of an artificial assistive care form.
-With more governments investing into smart nations, it could become normal for every house to be a smart home and detect the physical well-being of residents, automatically relaying this information to the next-of-kin, thereby addressing key needs of the ageing society.
+With more governments investing into smart nations, it could become normal for every house to be a smart home and detect the physical well-being of residents, automatically relaying this information to the next-of-kin, thereby addressing key needs of the aging society.
 Wearable tech gadgets with smart personal assistants could “talk” to the senior, being his or her companion in meals, exercises and in building cognitive fitness.

-During the course of the project, we have had the privilege to interact with organisations that work in this area.
+During the course of the project, we have had the privilege to interact with organizations that work in this area.
 SoundEye is one such device that automatically monitors daily movements and raises emergency alarms when things aren’t right.